TimbreWatermarking/TimbreWatermarking/README.md

 ## Introduction

 :rabbit2: In this repository, we provide the complete code for training and testing the watermarking model.
-Additionally, we include the source code used for voice cloning experiments under various scenarios, along with corresponding README files. `Please visit the respective directories to access detailed READMEs`
+Additionally, we include the source code used for voice cloning experiments under various scenarios, along with corresponding README files.

+`Please visit the respective directories to access detailed READMEs.`

 - [watermarking_model](https://github.com/TimbreWatermarking/TimbreWatermarking/tree/main/watermarking_model): Code of the watermarking model
 - [voice.clone](https://github.com/TimbreWatermarking/TimbreWatermarking/tree/main/voice.clone): Code and details of the voice cloning part